meain/v/README.md

     [ "$vim" ] || vim=mvim
     ```

-* Ignore list
-    You can set the script to ignore certain files by adding in more to :
+* You can set the script to ignore certain files by adding in more to :
     ```
     ignorelist[0]=".git/MERGE_MSG"
     ignorelist[1]=".git/COMMIT_EDITMSG"